-The Designated Safeguarding Lead - Charles Irish (Deputy Head) 01752 505110:
+The Designated Safeguarding Lead - Beth Field (Assistant Head) 01752 505139:

-- Both the DSL and DDSL's undergo training at least every two years in order to provide them with the knowledge and skills to carry out their role.
-Both the DSL and DDSL's will also attend refresher updated at regular intervals, as required, but at least annually to ensure that they remain conversant with best practice and to keep up with developments relevant to their role.
-They both have a job description for their safeguarding roles and key activities - acts as a source of support and expertise to the school community - has an understanding of Plymouth SCB procedures and has regular contact with the LADO team to ensure that procedures are correct and up to date. - keeps written records of all concerns, ensuring that such records are stored securely and flagged on, but kept separate from, the pupil's general file.
-Access is restricted to the safeguarding team and the Head - refers cases of suspected abuse to children's social care or police as appropriate - notifies children's social care if a child with a child protection plan is absent for more than two days without explanation - is aware of the local procedures for making Prevent referrals and notifies the Prevent Duty Co-ordinator should there be a concern over the actions of a child - refers cases to Channel and Prevent Programme when appropriate and support staff who do the same - ensures that when a pupil with a child protection plan leaves the school, their information is passed to their new school and the pupil's social worker is informed - understands how to keep children safe who are looked after by the Plymouth, Devon or Cornwall LA - attends and/or contributes to child protection conferences - coordinates the school's contribution to child protection plans - develops effective links with relevant statutory and voluntary agencies - ensures that all staff have read and understood the safeguarding/child protection policy - ensures that the safeguarding/child protection policy is updated annually - liaises with the nominated governor and Head as appropriate - be aware of the requirement for children to have an Appropriate Adult during police investigations and section 47 enquiries - keeps a record of staff attendance at child protection training - ensures that any weaknesses or deficiencies in the school safeguarding/child protection policy are remedied without delay using appropriate action - makes the safeguarding/child protection policy available to parents and pupils via the internet - has oversight of online safety and understand the filtering and monitoring systems and processes in place - the EYFS Designated Person has attended the EYFS Safer Recruitment Workshop - help the governing body carry out the annual review of the school's safeguarding policies - ensures that the child protection file is passed on to a pupil's new school - Refer all cases of suspected abuse to the local authority SCB (Gateway in Plymouth) and: - The local authority designated officer (LADO) for child protection concerns involving a staff member); - Disclosure and Barring Service (cases where a person is dismissed or left due to risk/harm to a child); and/or - Police (cases where a crime may have been committed). - Social services for ongoing or well established issues - Support staff who make referrals to Children's Social Services
+- acts as a source of support and expertise to the School community; - has an understanding of Plymouth SCB procedures and has regular contact with the LADO team to ensure that procedures are correct and up to date; - keeps written records of all concerns, ensuring that such records are stored securely and flagged on, but kept separate from, the pupil's general file.
+Access is restricted to the safeguarding team and the Head; - refers cases of suspected abuse to children's social care or police as appropriate; - notifies children's social care if a child with a child protection plan is absent for more than two days without explanation; - is aware of the local procedures for making Prevent referrals and notifies the Prevent Duty Coordinator should there be a concern over the actions of a child; - refers cases to Channel and Prevent Programme when appropriate and supports staff who do the same; - ensures that when a pupil with a child protection plan leaves the School, their information is passed to their new school and the pupil's social worker is informed; - understands how to keep children safe who are looked after by the Plymouth, Devon or Cornwall LA; - attends and/or contributes to child protection conferences; - coordinates the School's contribution to child protection plans; - develops effective links with relevant statutory and voluntary agencie;s - ensures all staff have read and understood the Safeguarding & Child Protection Policy; - ensures the Safeguarding & Child Protection Policy is updated annually; - liaises with the nominated governor and Head as appropriate; - is aware of the requirement for children to have an Appropriate Adult during police investigations and section 47 enquiries; - keeps a record of staff attendance at child protection training; - ensures any weaknesses or deficiencies in the School Safeguarding & Child Protection Policy are remedied without delay using appropriate action; - makes the Safeguarding & Child Protection Policy available to parents and pupils via the internet;

+- has oversight of online safety and understand the filtering and monitoring systems and processes in place; - ensures the EYFS Designated Person has attended the EYFS Safer Recruitment Workshop; - helps the governing body carry out the annual review of the School's safeguarding policies; - ensures the child protection file is passed on to a pupil's new school; - refers all cases of suspected abuse to the local authority SCB (Gateway in Plymouth) and: - the local authority designated officer (LADO) for child protection concerns involving a staff member); - Disclosure and Barring Service (cases where a person is dismissed or left due to risk/harm to a child); and/or - Police (cases where a crime may have been committed); - Social services for ongoing or well established issues. - supports staff who make referrals to Children's Social Services; - is supported by Deputy Designated Safeguarding Leads, with one taking special responsibility for Early Years.